Stranded wire - QuickField simulation example

 The wire consists of many insulated transposed strands.

-How to find losses in stranded wire conductor?
+How can Joule losses in the stranded wire winding be calculated?

 Answer Typical applications Geometry